Actindo-AG/Documentation/Adyen/UserInterface/01a_Connections.md

 The *Credentials* tab displays the connection credentials that you defined in Adyen&trade;.
 They are a copy of these credentials.

 - *Checkout API endpoint*
-   Endpoint of the checkout API that is managed in Adyen&trade;.
-For detailed information on the checkout API, see [Adyen Checkout API](https://docs.adyen.com/api-explorer/Checkout/71/overview "[https://docs.adyen.com/api-explorer/Checkout/71/overview]") in the Adyen&trade; documentation.
+   Endpoint of the Checkout API that is managed in Adyen&trade;.
+For detailed information on the Checkout API, see [Adyen Checkout API](https://docs.adyen.com/api-explorer/Checkout/71/overview "[https://docs.adyen.com/api-explorer/Checkout/71/overview]") in the Adyen&trade; documentation.
 For the testing environment it is `https://checkout-test.adyen.com/checkout/`, for the live account you get the endpoint directly from Adyen&trade;.

 - *Checkout API key*
    Key of the *Checkout API* endpoint that is managed in the Adyen&trade; backend.